Last updated: May 18, 2023

 Man seriously working on documents he's working on

-The state's laws require that the other limited liability company members report ownership changes and provide other information for the new LLC ownership to the California Secretary of State.
+After removing a member, the state's laws require that the other limited liability company members report ownership changes and provide other information about the new LLC's ownership to the California Secretary of State.

-The remaining members must file an amended Articles of Organization with the state as soon as possible and pay a $30 filing fee.
+For our LLC, the other members filed amended Articles of Organization with the state immediately and paid a $30 filing fee.

 If the limited liability companies' dissolution occurred due to a court ruling or legal action, you must file a Certificate of Cancellation (Form LLC-12) with the state [2].